TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/optiflash_configuration.md

 \imageStyle{flc_syscfg_initial.png,width:50%}
 \image html flc_syscfg_initial.png

-Use `Add` button to to add FLc instances.
+Use `Add` button to to add FLC instances.
 For Am263px case, there are a total of 4 FLC instances per R5 core.
 All info that needs to be given is source address, destination address and size.
 Make sure that all these fields are 4K aligned.

+## How to configure RAT.

+Region base address translation or RAT can be configured using the following fields.

+\imageStyle{rat_syscfg.png,width:50%}
+\image html rat_syscfg.png

+Region Size: Size of RAT region.
+Region Base Address (hex): Size aligned base address Region Translated Address (hex): Size aligned translated address